mhebrard/wodnd2/content/rules/character-sheet.md

 Specialties: Climbing, Long-Distance Running, Sprinting, Swimming, Throwing
 - **Brawl**: Unarmed combat, know how to hit an opponent and how to defend themselves from attack.
 Using fists, elbows, knees, shoulders…
 Specialties: Blocking, Boxing, Grappling, Kung Fu, Throws…
-- **Drive**: Operate a transportation means (horse, coach, boat…) under difficult or dangerous conditions.
+- **Drive**: Operate transportation means (horse, coach, boat…) under difficult or dangerous conditions.
 Skill is not needed in normal conditions.
 Specialties: Horse, Boar, Coach, Pursuit…
 - **Larceny**: Larceny is a broad Skill that covers everything from picking locks to concealing stolen goods and everything in between.
 Specialties: Lock picking, Pickpocketing, Security Systems, Safecracking